Jan 14, 2023

 Right?
 Here's how you do it from the Layers menu.

-When you hover over these, you'll see that it highlights the stuff on the you know in the Page Builder.
+When you hover over these, you'll see that it highlights the stuff you know in the Page Builder.

-So you can you can double check to make sure that you're highlighting the right thing.
+So you can double-check to make sure that you're highlighting the right thing.

 And you can take this image, click here on the little six dot handle grabby, thingamabob, drag it down and to the next column, and you just moved it.

 So let's say we wanted above the text now now we can move it above the text just like that.